-When writing and publishing blog posts onto websites that are built on WordPress, the first question that comes to mind when editing any draft is how much content is too much?
+When writing and publishing blog posts onto websites that are built on WordPress, the first question that comes to mind when editing any draft is how much is too much content?
 In marketing, this should be a primary focus.
 Here are a couple of tips that are make or break for your words to pop out, not pop back in.

 Short, but Sweet!

 This mantra is common place in the worlds of journalism and marketing/advertisement writing.
 A lot of marketing professionals are often confused about what “short, but sweet” really means.
 It isn’t solely about word count (obviously keep your word count in check), but it’s the use of words.
 Wordiness nowadays can be a writer’s greatest nemesis.
 For example, instead of saying:

 “This product is going to ignite the already wonderful and exciting world of electronics!”

 “This product is going to ignite the world of electronics”

 “This product will ignite the world of electronics.”

 Like the example shown, adding more words to each sentence only turns off readers, not attracts them.
 Simple changes like the example above can make a huge difference.